 We undertake a range of surveys that rely on volunteer surveyors, from roost counts to undertaking age assessments of goose flocks to reading colour-rings.
-Below is a list of forthcoming surveys for which volunteers assist with counts.

-Icelandic-breeding Goose Census
+Icelandic-breeding Goose Census (IGC)

 National goose and swan age assessments

 - Age assessments are undertaken to determine the annual reproductive success of each goose and swan population.
 The assessments comprise of two measures: the proportion of young (first-winter) birds and the mean brood size.

 - Assessments are made annually.
 The months during which assessments are made vary between species, although most take place during autumn and winter.

 - The skill level required varies between species.
 Counters must feel confident in identifying and aging the particular species(s) and have reasonable experience counting birds.

 - The assessments are coordinated by various organisations depending on the species/population.